KimmoKAhola/The-IoT-Temperature-Observer/README.md

 # Objective

-Describe why you have chosen to build this specific device.
-What purpose does it serve?
-What do you want to do with the data, and what new insights do you think it will give?

-- [ ] Why you chose the project
+- [x] Why you chose the project
-- [ ] What purpose does it serve
+- [x] What purpose does it serve
 - [ ] What insights you think it will give

 I chose this project to lay the foundation to a larger project, sort of a proof of concept.
-The idea behind it is to give me a deepened understanding for microcontrollers.
+The idea behind it is to give me a deepened understanding for microcontrollers, python and coding in general.
 I want to give friends & family small sensors to use at home to measure something and collect the data in a personal database and use that info for some visualization/calculation.

+Insights: ?
+Think about this.

 # Materials needed

 - [x] List of material
 - [x] What the different things (sensors, wires, controllers) do - short specifications
 - [x] Where you bought them and how much they cost
-- [ ] Add sum of all material
+- [x] Add sum of all material
+- [ ] change price and sum to the rightmost column

 | Product | Quantity | Link  | Price (SEK) | Description |
 | :---         |     ---:       |          :--- | ---: | :--- |